-- 1. Apportionment.
-The Superintendent will apportion funding for the School according to the schedule established under RCW 28A.510.250, including basic education apportionment and special education, categorical, and other nonbasic education moneys. - 2.
-Allocations for Certificated Instructional Staff.
-Allocations for certificated instructional staff will be based on the average staff mix ratio of the school, as calculated by the Superintendent, using the statewide salary allocation schedule and related documents, conditions, and limitations established by the Omnibus Appropriations Act. - 3.
+- 2. Allocations for Certificated Instructional Staff.
+Allocations for certificated instructional staff will be based on the average staff mix ratio of the school, as calculated by the Superintendent, using the statewide salary allocation schedule and related documents, conditions, and limitations established by the Omnibus Appropriations Act.
+If the allocation process is changed by legislation, it is agreed that funding will be provided based on the new regulations. - 3.
 Allocations for Classified and Administrative Staff.
 Allocations for classified staff and certificated administrative staff will be based on the salary allocations of the school district in which the School is located, subject to conditions and limitations established by the Omnibus Appropriations Act. - 4.
 Statewide salary allocation schedule.
-Nothing in this provision requires the School to use the statewide salary allocation schedule when establishing compensation for individual School employees.
+Nothing in this provision requires the School to use the statewide salary allocation schedule when establishing compensation for individual School employees. - 5.
+Teacher Retirement System (TRS) and Public Employees Retirement System (PERS).
+The School has the option of enrolling the staff through the Department of Retirement Systems in TRS or PERS.